 Don’t Miss Out!

 While these areas are just some of the many ways God might call one to give, this is where it starts.
 Ultimately, we choose who we will follow and serve, ourselves or God.
-In choosing to follow Jesus, we have the opportunity to enter into a rich, and full life He died to offer to us as his children.
+In choosing to follow Jesus, we can enter into a rich and full life He died to offer us as his children.
 So no more FOMO(Fear of Missing Out).
 Seek God’s guidance.
-And when the Holy Spirit prompts you to give instead of responding with “say what?”, step into the full-life which is waiting for you.
+And when the Holy Spirit prompts you to give instead of responding with “say what?” step into the abundant life waiting for you.